matt-gardner/util/README.md

 # Change log

+## Version 2.2 (current snapshot)

+- Fixed some bugs in the pipeline code

 ## Version 2.1

 - Added Travis CI and coveralls integration (as seen by the badges at the top of this README).